FOSSClass/AbantOS-Elive/AbantOS.md

 Working with repositories may mean either of two different things:

-1. You can use a repository with the apt family of programs (apt, apt-get, apt-cache, aptitude) to browse or install packages
+1. You can use a repository with the apt family of programs (apt, apt-get, apt-cache, aptitude) to browse or install packages.

 ~~~shell
 echo "deb http://ftp.debian.org/debian stable main contrib non-free" >> /etc/apt/sources.list && apt-get update